Ansal99/DS-cell/README.md

 python app.py
 ```

-Then open your browser and go to:
+Then open your browser and navigate to:

 ```
 http://localhost:5000